martbetz/martbetz.github.io/terms-and-conditions.md

 <ul>
 <li>
-(as per the <a href="#privacy">Privacy Policy</a>) this website uses Javascript to provide an enhanced visitor experience; however, such functionality is not a mandatory requirement
+(as per the <a href="#privacy">Privacy Policy</a>)
+this website does make use of Javascript; however, it is not a core component of the website’s functionality (browser settings permitting, Javascript may be disabled at the visitor's sole discretion)
 </li>
 </ul>